List of Spider-Man and His Amazing Friends characters: Beast

 Beast appeared, alongside the other original X-Men, in the episode called "The Origin of Iceman" of the animated television series Spider-Man and His Amazing Friends.
 He was seen only in a flashback in his original form and had no lines.

 Colossus

 Colossus made his television debut in two episodes of the animated series Spider-Man and His Amazing Friends.
 He appeared in the episodes "The Education of a Superhero" and "The X-Men Adventure".
 Speaking only in his second appearance, he was voiced by John Stephenson.

 Cyclops

 Cyclops appeared in several episodes of the animated television series Spider-Man and His Amazing Friends.
 He appears in the episodes, "The Origin of Iceman", "A Firestar is Born", "The Education of a Superhero", and "The X-Men Adventure".
 George DiCenzo provided Cyclops' voice in "The X-Men Adventure" while Neil Ross provided Cyclops' voice in "A Firestar is Born".

 Marvel Girl

-She appears in a flashback in the episode, "The Origin of Iceman" of Spider-Man and His Amazing Friends in the early 1980s.
+Marvel Girl appears in a flashback in the episode,"The Origin of Iceman".